Mazzya/passwordgenerator/README.md

 secrets
 ```
 ### How to use
-Run the script by double-clicking it.
+Run the script by double-clicking it or run this command in the console : ```python passwordgenerator.py```

 When script opens, he will ask you how many characters you want the password to contain
 ```